[WAttention X FIELDS Research Institute]

 But one unique feature about BL is that it is written and drawn by women, for women.
 This is available in the form of specialized magazines and single-book publications, and quite often self-published spin-offs called Dojinshi.
 In fact, BL-type fan fiction makes up quite a majority of Dojinshi.

-But you’ll find that most of the Fujoshi paying pilgrimage at “Otome Road” — a nickname for a 200 meter-odd stretch of road in East Ikebukuro – are just regular romantics who desire a few things that only the BL genre seems to be able to fulfil.
+It may seem unusual that so many heterosexual women buy into these stories.
+However, you’ll find that most of the Fujoshi paying pilgrimage at “Otome Road” — a nickname for a 200 meter-odd stretch of road in East Ikebukuro – are just regular romantics who desire a few things that only the BL genre seems to be able to fulfil.

 WAttention’s Tor Ching Li spoke with two BL experts, BL researcher Junko Kaneda (42 years old) and freelance essayist Iku Okada (35 years old) on why Fujoshi love Boys’ Love.